June 22, 2020

 — REIT income can be tax-efficient.
 Distributions often come with a ‘tax-deferred’ component, which means an investor will only pay tax on some of the income (this also reduces their cost base for tax purposes, resulting in higher capital gains tax later).

-— REITs own essential, tangible assets that many of us use or work in every day.
+— REITs own the essential buildings that many of us use or work in every day.
+These tangible assets are valuable in themselves but can also be repurposed into other uses.

-— Almost all REITs structure their leases to include mandatory rent increases each year.
+— REITs structure their leases to include mandatory rent increases each year.
 This is either a fixed rate like 3% per annum, or it could be CPI inflation +1-2%.
-This offers higher certainty around future earnings and income for the REIT and the investor.
+This offers higher certainty around future earnings and income for the REIT and the investor, while being a hedge against inflation.

 — REITs are relatively low effort investments.
 Not much changes from year to year, so there is generally less to worry about than shares in a typical business.